stevelerner/tinyolly/docs/index.md

 ---

-## What is TinyOlly?
+## Introducing TinyOlly

 TinyOlly is located here: [https://github.com/tinyolly/tinyolly](https://github.com/tinyolly/tinyolly)
 ```bash
 git clone https://github.com/tinyolly/tinyolly
 ```
+Why send telemetry to a cloud observabilty platform while coding?
+Why not have one on your desktop?

-A **lightweight OpenTelemetry-native observability platform** built from scratch to visualize and correlate logs, metrics, and traces.
+TinyOlly is a **lightweight OpenTelemetry-native observability platform** built from scratch to visualize and correlate logs, metrics, and traces.
 No 3rd party observability tools - just Python (FastAPI), Redis, OpenAPI, and JavaScript.

 - Think of TinyOlly as a development tool to observe and perfect your app's telemetry while in dev
 - Export metrics, logs, and traces to the Otel collector on Docker or K8S and TinyOlly will visualize and correlate them